igordzie97/bookstore-microservices/README.md

 9. [Documentation](#documentation)

 ## Description
-The project puropse is to create the backend system which will support the book store activities.
+The project puropse is to create the backend system which will support the bookstore activities.

 ## Architecture
 System architecture is based on microservices.
 Communication between them is done using Feign Client.